 Rep. Mah also serves as an elected Community Representative on the Local School Council at Thomas Kelly High School, where she has been a strong proponent of bilingual education, civic engagement, and the pursuit of higher education.
 Along with Bridgeport Alliance, she was deeply involved with their successful effort to restore CTA bus service along 31st Street.
 She serves on the Advisory Boards of the Chinese-American Museum of Chicago and the Global Asian Studies Program at the University of Illinois at Chicago.

-In the General Assembly Rep. Mah serves on the Committees on K-12 Education Appropriations, Aging, Health & Healthcare Disparities, and Health Care Licenses, among others.
+In the General Assembly Rep. Mah serves on the Committees on K-12 Education Appropriations, Environmental Justice, and Health Care Licenses, among others.
 During her first term, Rep. Mah successfully passed legislation in the areas of civil rights, consumer protection, language access, and immigrant rights.
 More recently, she has been appointed to the State of Illinois’ Complete Count Commission, whose mission is to ensure the accurate count of all populations during the 2020 Census.